Scott Brayton

 Scott Everts Brayton (February 20, 1959 – May 17, 1996) was an American race car driver on the American open-wheel circuit.
 He competed in 14 Indianapolis 500s, beginning with the 1981 event.
-Brayton was killed in practice after qualifying for the pole position for the 1996 race.
+Brayton was killed in practice after qualifying in pole position for the 1996 race.

 Career

 During the mid-1980s, Brayton helped introduce the Buick stock-block V-6 engine to Indianapolis.
 His father's firm, Brayton Engineering, was a major developer of the race engine.
-In 1985, he qualified 2nd and set the one-lap Indianapolis Motor Speedway track record in the process.
-He dropped out early and finished 30th when the engine expired.
-He would not finish the race again until 1989, when he scored his best finish at the Speedway, 6th place but seven laps down.
+In 1985, he qualified second and set the one-lap Indianapolis Motor Speedway track record in the process.
+He dropped out early and finished thirtieth when the engine expired.
+He would not finish the race again until 1989, when he scored his best finish at the Speedway, sixth place but seven laps down.
 He would equal this finishing position in 1993, driving a Lola-Cosworth for Dick Simon Racing.

 When Buick pulled out of IndyCar racing in 1993, John Menard Jr. continued developing the engine, now badged as the Menard V-6.
 Brayton, now without a regular ride in the CART IndyCar series, joined the Indy-only Menards team in 1994.
 Their belief in the powerplant paid off when Brayton won his first Indy 500 pole position in 1995, at an average speed of 231.604 mi/h.
-Turbocharger boost and pop-off valve problems relegated him to a 17th-place finish.
+Turbocharger boost and pop-off valve problems relegated him to a seventeenth place finish.

 Brayton was prepared to make his NASCAR debut at the 1995 Brickyard 400.
 However, he crashed his car during a private test session, and suffered a broken ankle and a concussion.

 In 1996, Indianapolis Motor Speedway owner Tony George established the Indy Racing League, and Team Menard signed up to compete in their first full season of IndyCar racing.
 Because the majority of the established teams and drivers of open-wheel racing competed in the rival CART series, Brayton (and rookie teammate Tony Stewart) were considered legitimate contenders for the IRL title.
 After a bad start to the season, Brayton asserted his competitiveness by winning his second Indy pole after a dramatic qualifying session in which he withdrew an already-qualified car to get a second chance at taking the top spot.